Package 'dda'

 formula

-Symbolic formula of the target model to be tested or a lm object.
+Symbolic formula of the target model to be tested or an lm object.

 pred